c3g/GenPipes_Docs/docs/source/get-started/trbs_runtime/gp_user_trbs.rst

     **Fix**

     The most common reason for this failure is not setting up the .bashrc with mugqic modules.
-See details on accessing GenPipes on Compute Canada servers - :ref:`setting_up_gp_environment_modules`.
+See details on accessing GenPipes on `Digital Research Alliance of Canada (DRAC) <https://alliancecan.ca/en>`_ (formerly Compute Canada) servers - :ref:`setting_up_gp_environment_modules`.
 For other GenPipes :ref:`docs_dep_options`, make sure you have closely followed the :ref:`docs_pre_req_chklist` before actually issuing GenPipes pipeline run commands.